-Jordan Derring is a junior at West Liberty University majoring in theater.
-She is an alum of the Davis & Elkins College Upward Bound Program who graduated from Elkins High School.
-Jordan has stagemanaged every show since her freshman year of college and participates in Alpha Psi Omega sorority.
+Jordan Derring is a senior at West Liberty University majoring in theater.
+She is an alumna of the Davis & Elkins College Upward Bound Program who graduated from Elkins High School.
+Jordan has stage-managed every show since her freshman year of college and participates in Alpha Psi Omega sorority.
 She hopes to organize a student Variety Show this summer!

-Alexia Fredell is a junior at Davis & Elkins College majoring in Psychology.
-Alexia is originally from Florida, but a graduate of Harman High School.
-She volunteers at Harman Fire Department and loves reading and journaling.
-She is self-motivated and eagerly looks forward to sharing what she has learned in her life, and wants to encourage students to get involved and take every opportunity offered!
+Alexia Fredell is a senior at Davis & Elkins College, majoring in Psychology.
+Alexia is originally from Florida, but is a graduate of Harman High School.
+She volunteers at the Harman Fire Department and loves reading and journaling.
+She is self-motivated and eagerly looks forward to sharing what she has learned in her life and wants to encourage students to get involved and take every opportunity offered!